Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Second-order effects on participant and recommended site behavior}

-Estimates of the participation effect are shown in Figure \ref{fig:participant_outcomes}.\footnote{Additional outcomes for both participants and clicked sites are shown in Appendix~\ref{app:sec:retention_outcomes}.} While the associational effect of recommendation indicates that participants publish more Journal updates than non-participants, we suspect this is primarily due to participants' shorter tenure, and the effect disappears after adjusting for author tenure.
-We present a selection of outcomes related to visiting and interacting with others' sites (specifically excluding any sites recommended during the study); none of these estimates suggest a significant positive or negative effect at the 95\% significance level.
+Estimates of the participation effect are shown in Figure \ref{fig:participant_outcomes}.\footnote{Additional outcomes and analysis for both participants and clicked sites are provided in Appendix~\ref{app:sec:retention_outcomes}.} While the associational effect of recommendation indicates that participants published more Journal updates than non-participants, we suspect this difference is primarily due to participants' shorter tenure, and the effect disappears after adjusting for author tenure.
+We present a selection of outcomes related to visiting and interacting with others' sites (specifically excluding any sites recommended during the study); none of these estimates suggest a positive or negative effect at the 95\% significance level.
 We conclude that receiving recommendation emails had a small or high-variance effect on participant behavior---and no clear harms.

-Estimates of the visit effect are shown in Figure \ref{fig:recommendation_outcomes}.
-The impact of an individual visit should be small, so we expect and observe in practice small effect sizes.
-We observe that peer visits are linked to additional author interactions on their own site and on peer sites, although these effects are smaller after adjustment.
-Absent clear evidence of a harmful effect on associated behaviors, and given the successful primary behavior manipulation, we recommend proceeding to an RCT for the intervention.
+Estimates of the visit effect are shown in Figure \ref{fig:recommendation_outcomes}---derived by comparing clicked sites to both non-clicked recommendations and to lower-scoring sites that were not recommended (see Appendix~\ref{app:sec:retention_outcomes}).
+The impact of an individual visit should be small, so we expect and observe small, statistically indistinguishable differences.
+We observe that peer visits from clicking participants are associated with additional author interactions on their own site and on peer sites, although these effects disappear after adjustment.\footnote{A notable exception in Figure \ref{fig:recommendation_outcomes} is that visited sites have on average ~2 additional self-interactions per week compared to the pseudo-control sites, although pseudo-control sites already had fewer self-interactions pre-study.} Absent clear evidence of a harmful effect on associated behaviors and given the successful primary behavior manipulation, we recommend proceeding to a randomized controlled trial (RCT) for the peer recommendation intervention.